 We will then explore how to prepare for recording, write your own scripts, and interview guests.
 Finally, we will learn how to wrap it all up in post-production and get it out into the world.

 Who is this course for?

 This course is for anyone with an interest in producing a podcast.

 Will I need any equipment or materials?

 This course will be held via Zoom.
 You need a computer/laptop or mobile phone to access the Zoom website, and a reliable internet connection.
 For further information on how to join a Zoom meeting, you can watch the joining video here.

-To complete the practical elements, participants will need a laptop with Audacity (free open source Audio Editing software) loaded or other suitable DAW, a mouse, and headphones (ear buds).
+Participants will need a laptop with Audacity (Free open source Audio Editing software) loaded, a mouse and headphones (ear buds).

-Either a dictaphone, smartphone or digital audio recorder will also be needed (a USB mic could be used instead).
+Either a dictaphone, smartphone or digital audio recorder (a USB mic could also be used).

 Will I be assessed?